 My Brilliant Friend by Elena Ferrante – Naples, Italy

-I’ve read many reviews about the 4 books in the My Brilliant Friend series, but I wasn’t influenced by any of them.
-I think it’s hard for people that haven’t lived in a “dark” society as Naples was (and maybe still is in certain places) to understand how real everything is.
+I’ve read many reviews about the four books in the My Brilliant Friend series, but none influenced me.
+It’s hard for people who haven’t lived in a “dark” society like Naples was (and maybe still is in certain places) to understand how real everything is.

-Turning one page after the other, I really went back on the narrow streets of Naples, the shriveled buildings, the lack of optimism, poverty, and the lack of desire to change something.
+Turning one page after the other, I returned to the narrow streets of Naples, the shriveled buildings, the lack of optimism, poverty, and the lack of desire to change something.

-I went back on the streets of Florence, on a beach south of Naples, in Ischia.
-All through the pages of Elena Ferrante’s books, and the stories of one long friendship.
-A difficult friendship, one that you cannot explain, and you probably shouldn’t even try.
+I went back to the streets of Florence, to a beach south of Naples, to Ischia.
+I read through the pages of Elena Ferrante’s books and the stories of one long friendship.
+It is a difficult relationship you cannot explain and probably shouldn’t try.

-I loved it and I hated it all at the same time.
+I loved it and hated it at the same time.
 The characters made me angry, but I also understood them somehow.
-As always, I’ve loved the books more than I liked the HBO tv series.
-But you should make your judgment after reading the books to will spark wanderlust for sure.
+As always, I loved the books more than I liked the HBO TV series.
+But you should decide for yourself after reading the books to spark wanderlust

 “At that moment I knew what the plebs were, much more clearly than when, years earlier, she had asked me.
 The plebs were us.
 The plebs were that fight for food and wine, that quarrel over who should be served first and better, that dirty floor on which the waiters clattered back and forth, those increasingly vulgar toasts.
 The plebs were my mother, who had drunk wine and now was leaning against my father’s shoulder, while he, serious, laughed, his mouth gaping, at the sexual allusions of the metal dealer.
 They were all laughing, even Lila, with the expression of one who has a role and will play it to the utmost.”